Last Nite: Background

-American pop singer Vitamin C covered "Last Night" and released it as a single in July 2003.
+American pop singer Vitamin C covered "Last Nite" and released it as a single in July 2003.
 The song was produced by Dave Derby, Michael Kotch, and Fred Maher.
 The single features a sample from Blondie's "Heart of Glass".
 After Elektra Records dropped Vitamin C when her second album, More, did not sell as expected, she signed to V2 Records in the UK, hoping to break into the music scene there.
 After her third album was recorded, this single was released exclusively in the UK with plans to release the album a month later.
 The album was never released.

 Reception

 "Last Nite" debuted and peaking at number 70 on the UK Singles Chart and fell down the chart rapidly.Roberts, David (2006).
 British Hit Singles & Albums (19th ed.).
 London: Guinness World Records Limited. p.
 588. ISBN 1-904994-10-5.
 V2 shelved Vitamin C's album afterwards and dropped her.
 However, "Last Nite" is Vitamin C's only chart entry on the UK Singles Chart, making it her most successful single there.